Knowledge Hub

 How does the PRA supervise firms?

-The PRA conducts its regulatory oversight by gathering regular, detailed information from firms, including financial results and board meeting summaries.
+The PRA conducts its regulatory oversight by gathering regular, detailed information from firms, including financial results and summaries of board meetings.

-Firms are required to submit large volumes of financial information through detailed reporting forms, which is a precise and resource-intensive process, necessitating that firms fully understand their PRA reporting obligations and have processes in place to comply.
+Firms are required to submit large volumes of financial information through detailed reporting forms, which is a precise and resource-intensive process.
+This necessitates that firms fully understand their PRA reporting obligations and have processes in place to comply.

 The PRA also actively engages with the management of regulated firms.
-The most systemically important (Category 1) firms will have a dedicated team of supervisors looking after them, whereas firms that are less risky (Categories 4 and 5) will be supervised thematically in a peer group with similar businesses.
+The most systemically important (Category 1) firms will have a dedicated team of supervisors looking after them.
+In contrast, less risky firms (Categories 4 and 5) will be supervised thematically in a peer group with similar businesses.

 Failing to comply with PRA regulatory rules can have very serious consequences for you and your business.